savaslabs/savaslabs.github.io/_posts/2019-07-03-savas-brings-on-another-front-end-developer.md

 So, I ask myself, possibly more frequently than I’d prefer, what is the best use of my time and potential skills?
 Am I contributing enough to causes that matter?
 Am I contributing in a way that is actually helpful and not harmful?

 The answer at which I’ve finally arrived is this: I believe technology has the potential to alter our habits as individuals, as a society, and as a species positively, more quickly, efficiently, and sustainably than through other means of change that may come to mind.
 I knew I had to switch industries to help build better solutions.
-This, I learned through the interview process, is also part of the vision at Savas Labs.
-This vision is to, in the near future, make a concerted effort to take on pro bono work as a way of eliminating a main barrier some organizations have: needing a digital presence but not having the means to make that happen.
-More to come on this in the coming weeks from Savas CEO, [Chris Russo](https://savaslabs.com/company/chris-russo/).
+Using technology to maximize positive impact, I learned through the interview process, is also part of a developing vision at Savas Labs.
+Stay tuned for an upcoming announcement with more specific articulation of those goals from team leadership.

 ### Why did I choose Savas?